JemRF/RF-Documentation/pages/mydoc/rf4_message_format.md

 - 0abc
 - My99

-{% include note.html content="To support backward compatibility with the older RF2 (2 character ID) a lower case "a" can not be the first character of the Id.
+{% include note.html content="To support backward compatibility with the older RF2 (2 character ID) a lower case 'a' can not be the first character of the Id.
 An example: a123  **Not Allowed**" %}

 ## Lightweight Logical Application Protocol (LLAP)